 These cases are particularly complicated, as you may be trying to report abuse that happened many years ago.
 The abuser may even be dead.
 By speaking to a CICA solicitor with experience in advising on historical claims, you will be better placed to report the abuse to the police.
 A helping hand at this stage can make a big difference.

-How does the two year rule apply to historic sex claims?
+How does the two year rule apply to historic sexual abuse claims?

 The CICA scheme 2012 says claims must be made within two years of the incident, unless the abuse occurred when a child, in which case the claim must be made by the time you are 20.
 So how can people bring historic abuse claims when they are older than 20.
 There are two little known exceptions to the ‘two year rule’.
 First if it has never been reported to the police, the two years starts from when it is reported.
 Second if you have suffered mental illness, the CICA may permit a claim outside of the normal ‘two year rule’.
 We always recommend you speak to a historical abuse specialist before commencing a claim.

 How long do sexual abuse claims take?

 Whilst it is difficult to bring a successful claim.
 If the CICA accept your claim, compensation awards are often made relatively quickly.
 Due to a government initiative, sexual abuse, sexual assault and rape claims are being prioritised.
 Unless the claim involves mental illness which needs to be diagnosed by a clinical psychologist or psychiatrist, offers of compensation are taking on average three months.
 This compares with victims of physical violence where offers are taking on average twelve months.
 However all cases where there is significant mental illness do take at least a year, whether they are for physical or sexual abuse.